 - Nephrology practice managers, physician assistants and advanced nurse practitioners who are employed by nephrologists who are members of RPA are eligible to join RPA.

-- Young Physicians who are 40 years and younger and in practice.
+- Early Career Physicians who are 40 years and younger and in practice.

 - Individuals who would otherwise not be eligible for RPA membership based on the criteria listed above can join as an electronic member.
 Practicing physicians, administrators and advanced practitioners are not eligible for this membership category.